ClementNerma/Rave/docs/master.md

 ### Type assertion

 Let's say we want to create a function that takes any value as an argument.
-If it is stringifyable, we stringify it, else we return `null`.
+If it is stringifyable, we stringify it, else we return `none`.

 This can be achieved through _type assertion_: